yanshu/pisa/README.md

 * [h5py](http://www.h5py.org/) -- install via pip
 * [cython](http://cython.org/) -- install via pip

-If you are working on OSX, we suggest [homebrew](brew.sh/) as a package manager, which supports all of the non-python packages above.
+Obtaining all of these packages is easiest if you use a Python distribution, such as [Anaconda](https://www.continuum.io/downloads), [Canopy])(https://www.enthought.com/products/canopy).
+We use and test with Anaconda running in Linux.
+For this case, you can do the following to set up your Python environment:

+### Setup steps using Anaconda on Linux
+* Install Anaconda, following instructions [here](https://docs.continuum.io/anaconda/install)
+* Install PISA

-### Obtaining `pisa`
+### Obtaining `PISA`

 **User mode:**

-Use this if you just want to run `pisa`, but don't want to edit it.
+Use this if you just want to run `PISA`, but don't want to edit it.
 First pick a revision from [this github page](https://github.com/tarlen5/pisa/releases).
-Then run this command in your shell, to directly install pisa from github.
+Then run this command in your shell, to directly install PISA from github.
 ```
 pip install git+https://github.com/tarlen5/pisa@<release>#egg=pisa
 ```